 Be smart while playing the stock market and avoid diluting your profits with mutual funds

-Some investors prefer to hold stocks through mutual funds.
+Some investors prefer to hold stocks through mutual funds or ETFs.
 However, many fund investors routinely hold more than 40 stocks through their fund holdings.
 That’s because they often invest in 10 or more individual funds, any one of which may hold 50 to 100 stocks.
 There’s a lot of overlap in stocks between funds, of course, but this still represents far too much diversification.
-That’s why we continue to recommend that you hold no more than five funds.

-When you hold more, you spread your money out too thinly and condemn yourself to mediocre results, at best.
-The best you can hope for is a long-term return that more or less equals the market, minus the average MER (the yearly cost of investing in most funds) of 2.5% to 3%.
-Mind you, that’s what you get if you invest only in well-managed funds.
+When you hold too many stocks, you spread your money out too thinly and condemn yourself to mediocre results, at best.
+The best you can hope for is a long-term return that more or less equals the market, minus the average mutual fund MER (the yearly cost of investing in most funds) of 2.5% to 3%.

 All of these points relate to our analogy of the intelligent chess player’s approach to investing.
 Successful investors playing the stock market will set up a portfolio that can tap into the best opportunities in the market, under all market conditions—instead of just reacting to events in the market and the economy and hoping you’ve made the right moves.